Short-beaked Echidna

 Also known as: Spiny Anteater

-A Naturalist's Guide to the Mammals of Australia front cover
+Cover of a Naturalist's Guide to the Mammals of Australia 2nd Edition with a Koala on the cover

 This species features in my book A Naturalist’s Guide to the Mammals of Australia